Want to know how’s your keyword ranking has changed over time? Find out how Rank Tracking can help you to do so.

 What is keyword ranking and why should you track it?

 Before we begin talking about rank tracker tools, let’s go back to the basics.
-If you didn’t know by now, keyword ranking is the organic position of a search term when users are typing them on a search engine.
+In short, keyword ranking is the organic position of a search term when users are typing them on a search engine.

 - SERP has evolved and we no longer see the traditional ten “blue links” today.